gdbooks/3DCollisions/Chapter1/point.md

 # Getting Started

-Troughout this course, i'm going to be providing you with skeleton code for classes. __THIS CODE WILL NOT COMPILE__.
+Troughout this course, i'm going to be providing you with skeleton code for shape classes. __THIS CODE WILL NOT COMPILE__.
 You don't even have to use my code for implementation!
 The code is just there to give you an idea of what a class needs to have.
 It's pseudo-code.

 __I will render it for you__.
 The difference being the ```Render``` function.
 Because this course is about collisions, not rendering, i will provide the rendering code for each primitive in full.